kiqpo/Kiqpo-CLI/CONTRIBUTING.md

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/kiqpo.cli.git`
+- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/kiqpo.git`
-- Enter the directory `cd kiqpo.cli`
+- Enter the directory `cd kiqpo`
 - Add upstream repo `git remote add upstream https://github.com/kiqpo/kiqpo.cli`

 ## Setting up your own virtual environment